![]() |

 This link how to Convert an EBCDIC-encoded Customer Master File to ASCII using a set of generated COBOL programs that perform the conversion on a field-by-field basis.
 The conversion routine will retain the mainframe numeric integrity for packed and binary fields.
 The package includes documentation, programs and control files.

-This document and the test case will describe and demonstrate hot to read a VSAM, Key-Sequenced-Data-Set (KSDS) and create a sequential file with a record structure of Comma-Separated-Values (CSV).
+This document and the test case will describe and demonstrate how to read a VSAM, Key-Sequenced-Data-Set (KSDS) and create a sequential file with a record structure of Comma-Separated-Values (CSV) that may be easily imported into an Excel spreadsheet.
 The fixed-length field from the VSAM, KSDS input will be converted to variable length field and the various numeric formats will be expanded to text-orientation with an explicit decimal point and a trailing sign byte.

 This is actually two COBOL programs.
 The first program (File Format Conversion) does the File I/O for reading the Customer Master File and writing reformatted records to a sequential file.
 The File I/O program calls the second program to do the record content conversion (or record formatting) that expands the numeric fields and does blank truncation on the text fields and then places a comma between the fields as the field delimiter.